 Overcoming shyness is a balance between not being overly protective and not being overly pushy.
 Although it is important for parents to help children to make small social accomplishments, it is also important not push your child into uncomfortable situations.
 Parents may run into more resistance if they push their children too hard.
 The key is to expect gradual improvement.

 When describing your child, refrain from using the shy label.
-Using the word shy as a description may encourage your child to think and act that way..
-Of course, family, friends and others may still innocently make remarks in front of your child about his shyness.
+Using the word shy as a description may encourage your child to think and act that way.
+Of course, family, friends and others may still innocently make remarks in front of your child about their shyness.
 You can downplay the shyness by stating that your child isn't shy, but takes some time to get warm up to others.

 It is helpful to empathize with your child's feelings of shyness.
 If you were shy as a child and overcame this behavior, share your story with your child.
 It is also important for parents to reassure children that feeling comfortable in various social situations takes practice.
 Reading children's books about shyness to children is another way parents can talk about shyness.

 Enlisting the help of caregivers and teachers will give your efforts the most impact.
-Share which techniques are working and which are not to help your child overcome shyness, and work together toward gradually decreasing his shyness.
+Share which techniques are working and which are not to help your child overcome shyness, and work together toward gradually decreasing their shyness.